 That’s why we’re pleased to be partnering with Maggie’s - a charity that offers free emotional, practical and social support to people with cancer and their families and friends – to help put this support in place.

-During our partnership, we'll be running educational events and creating resources to help employers and employees address the challenges they both face as a result of cancer in the workplace.
+Unum and Maggie’s work together to run educational events and create resources to help employers and employees address the challenges they both face as a result of cancer in the workplace.

 Employers may sometimes struggle with providing the right support for staff with cancer – either during or after treatment.
 This may be because they are worried they may do or say the wrong thing and, as a result, don’t communicate effectively with employees about their needs and circumstances.

-For those who are able and wish to go back to work following cancer, the process of actually getting back in to, and remaining, in the workplace can be tough.
+For those who are able and wish to go back to work, the process of returning to, and remaining, in the workplace can be tough.

 Many people – including your employer, workmates and family – may not realise how stressful it is to return to work after cancer treatment.
-Cancer may have changed your view of the world and what you want from your life.
-It may also have changed your energy levels, ability or motivation to concentrate and your ability to do physical work.
+It may have changed your energy levels, ability or motivation to concentrate and your capability to do physical work.

-To help you get back to work, if that’s what you want to do, this employee toolkit looks at ways to begin the process.
+To help you get back to work, if that’s what you feel you want to do, this employee toolkit looks at ways to begin the process.